brunobg/webdevbook/docs/frontend/introduction.md

 .env.production.web
 ```

-We also have `.env.local` to provide variables shared for all build types:
+We also have `.env.local` to provide variables shared for all build types.
+This allows you to easily set data that depends on where it's running, adapting it for development or production environments.

 ```js
 VUE_APP_BASE_URL=http://localhost:8080